dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Output.RegularFile(cls=dlb.fs.Path)

-   Constructs a dependency role for a regular file in the :term`managed tree`, identified by its path.
+   Constructs a dependency role for regular files in the :term`managed tree`, identified by their paths.

-   If the path is relative, is it treated as relative to :attr:`dlb.ex.Context.root_path <dlb.ex.context.Context.root_path>`.
+   If a path is relative, is it treated as relative to :attr:`dlb.ex.Context.root_path <dlb.ex.context.Context.root_path>`, and it must be :term:`collapsable <collapsable path>` and :term:`non-upwards <non-upwards path>` (if the path does not contain :file:`..` components, these requirements are met).

    Each single concrete dependency validated by :meth:`validate() <Tool.Dependency.validate()>` is the file's path as an instance of ``cls``.